qBioTurin/SIR/ReadME.md

 ### SIR model

-The S-I-R models the diffusion of an infection in a population assuming three possible states (or compartments) in which any invidual in the population may move.
-Specifically, (1) *Susceptible*, individuals unexposed to the disease, (2) *Infected*, individuals currently infected by the disease, and (3) *Recovered*, individuals which were successfully recovered by the infection.
+The S-I-R models the diffusion of an infection in a population assuming three possible states (or compartments) in which any individual in the the population may move.
+Specifically, (1) *Susceptible*, individuals unexposed to the disease, (2) *Infected*, individuals currently infected by the disease, and (3) *Recovered*, individuals which were successfully recovered from the infection.
 To consider the simplest case, we ignore the population demography (i.e., births and deaths of individuals are omitted), thus we consider only two possible events: the infection (passage from *Susceptible* to *Infected*), and the recovery (passage from *Infected* to *Recovered*).
-We are also assuming to neglect complex pattern of contacts, by considering an homogeneous mixing.
+We are also assuming to neglect complex pattern of contacts, by considering a homogeneous mixing.
 From a mathematical point of view, the system behaviors can be investigated by exploiting the deterministic approach (Kurtz 1970) which approximates its dynamics through a system of ordinary differential equations (ODEs):